Table of Contents

 The Essential Process in Slider Revolution

-With that relationship summary in mind, we can see how the process of creating content with Slider Revolution is essentially:
+With the relationship between modules, slides and layers in mind, we can see how the process of creating content with Slider Revolution is essentially:

 - Create a module.